Jameis Winston Player Prop Bets for NFL Week 8 | New Orleans vs. Tampa Bay 10/31/2021

 Matchup vs. Tampa Bay

-- Winston's 22.7 passing yards per game in three matchups against the Buccaneers are 232.8 less than yards than his over/under in Sunday's game.
+- Winston averaged 22.7 passing yards per game in three matchups against the Buccaneers, 232.8 yards below his over/under for Sunday.

-- Winston threw a touchdown one time over those three games against the Buccaneers, and has not had multiple touchdown passes against them.
+- Winston threw threw one time over those three games against the Buccaneers, and has yet to throw multiple touchdown passes against them.

 - Note: Winston's stats vs. Buccaneers date back to 2016.

-- The Buccaneers are giving up 277.1 passing yards per game this year, the NFL's 21st-ranked pass defense.
+- The 277.1 passing yards the Buccaneers allow per game makes them the NFL's 21st-ranked pass defense this season.

-- The Buccaneers have given up 14 touchdowns through the air (2.0 per game).
-They are 22nd in the league in that category.
+- The Buccaneers' defense is 22nd in the NFL, giving up 2.0 passing touchdowns per game.

 Recent Performances

+- Winston put together a 222-yard performance against the Seahawks last week, completing 54.3% of his passes and throwing for one touchdown.

-- Winston tacked on eight carries for 40 yards, averaging five yards per carry in the running game.
+- Winston tacked on 40 yards on eight carries, averaging five yards per carry.

-- Over his last three games, Winston has collected 727 passing yards (242.3 per game) while completing 51 of 88 passes (58% completion percentage), with six touchdowns and one interception.
+- Winston has passed for 727 yards while completing 58% of his throws (51-of-88), with six touchdowns and one interception (242.3 yards per game) over his last three outings.

 Winston's New Orleans Teammates